lucid-eleven/nft-metadata-api-proxy/README.md

 | CONTRACT_ADDRESS      | Ethereum address for the NFT Smart Contract       |
 | ETHEREUM_RPC_URL   | An endpoint for an Ethereum RPC provider, e.g. [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/) |
 | SOURCE_BASE_URI   | The base url for your full source metadata, don't forget the trailing `/`  |

+# Using this proxy

+Once the webserver is running, you can request token metadata at

+`localhost:3000/api/token-metadata/{tokenId}`

+If you're hosting on Heroku or some other hosting provider you will replace `localhost:3000` with whatever the base url for your app is.

+Test to make sure that it only returns the metadata for tokenIds that actually exist in your smart contract.

+Once everything is working as expected, update the baseURI in your smart contract to the url of this server, including `/api/token-metadata/`.